davletovb/accord/README.md

 ```
 These API keys for Twitter can be obtained at: https://developer.twitter.com/en/portal/dashboard

-## Milestones
+## Roadmap

 * User profile vectorization and clustering based on vectors done by taking weighted average of the tokens.

 * Implemented the Annoy library, which was open-sourced by Spotify, to index the vectors and make the matching process faster and more efficient.
 It works extremely fast and gave better results than FAISS by Facebook.

 * Next step is to extract named entities from tweets, such as products and works of art (music, movie, books, etc).
-This will enable us to match users based on their specific interests and provide even more accurate recommendations.
+Also, classifying the tweets into set of given topics (entertainment, art, politics, science, technology, et.)
+These additonal information will enable us to match users based on their specific interests and provide even more accurate recommendations.

 * Also, developing a web application where users can login and give permission to access their tweets and see other similar Twitter accounts.